 Physical inactivity.
 A lack of regular exercise is associated with low HDL cholesterol concentrations.

 Nephrotic syndrome.
-This condition is usually associated with elevated cholesterol and triglyceride concentrations.
+This condition is usually associated with elevated cholesterol and TG concentrations.
 Decreased vascular oncotic pressure due to proteinuria leads to increased lipoprotein production by the liver.

 Chronic kidney disease.
 Hypertriglyceridemia is common.

 Hypothyroidism.
 Total and LDL cholesterol concentrations may be elevated.

 Alcoholism.
 While moderate intake may increase HDL cholesterol levels, more than moderate use leads to hypertriglyceridemia and may contribute to hypertension.